 We know there will be a next time.
 Chronic hangry medic syndrome can lead to a constant yo-yo of frustration and regretful food choices that are calorically rich and nutritionally void.

 Hangry medic syndrome is treatable.
-After having a prolonged battle with this ailment during steady day shifts, irregular night shifts and unpredictable 24-hour shifts have determined these three essential items are the antidote.
+After having a prolonged battle with this ailment during steady day shifts, irregular night shifts and unpredictable 24-hour shifts, I have determined these three essential items are the antidote.

-No, I’m not talking about that sweet superhero tin can but a real modern day juggernaut of a lunch box that can handle it all; food, tools, gadgets, utensils, shakers, GoStaks — which are small stackable containers and more.
-A particular big bonus for the scorching summers in the deep south, where I live, because the box needs to keep food cold for at least half the shift.
+No, I’m not talking about that sweet superhero tin can, but a real modern day juggernaut of a lunchbox that can handle it all; food, tools, gadgets, utensils, shakers, GoStaks – which are small stackable containers – and more.
+A particular big bonus for the scorching summers in the deep south, where I live, is a box that can keep food cold for at least half the shift.

-I discovered this gem of a lunch box at the gym.
-During one of my lifting sessions, I noticed our star bodybuilder and personal trainer unzip his lunch box not from the top but the side.
+I discovered this gem of a lunchbox at the gym.
+During one of my lifting sessions, I noticed our star bodybuilder and personal trainer unzip his lunchbox, not from the top, but from the side.